Applications for 2019 Community Air Grants are available now. See here for more information.

 - Identify the most heavily affected communities in California

-- CARB will likely identify a handful of highly impacted, disadvantaged communities for early implementation – most likely in other parts of the state
+- CARB will identify a handful of highly impacted, disadvantaged communities for implementation – the list of communities selected in 2018 is available here.

 - Deploy community-level air monitoring in these most impacted communities